 How many students are international?

-We have a strong international presence, each year about 40% of the class comes from abroad.
-Our international alumni network is also very strong.
+We have a strong international presence, this past year about 40% of the class comes from outside the U.S. Our international alumni network is also very active.

 What are the Admissions criteria and desired qualifications for admissions?